 There are so many things to see and do on every island.
 Beaches, hiking, archaeological sites and so much more.
 Some of the best experiences we had were exploring the outdoors, like Hiking Mt.
-Zeus in Naxos, windsurfing at Santa Maria Beach in Paros, hiking the Samaria Gorge in Crete and visiting Delos (a UNESCO world heritage site) for the day from Mykonos.
+Zeus in Naxos, windsurfing at Santa Maria Beach in Paros, hiking the Samaria Gorge and to Balos Lagoon in Crete, and also visiting Delos (a UNESCO world heritage site) for the day from Mykonos.
 Just make sure to bring sunblock with you (don't buy it in Greece unless you have to.)
 You are going to need it!

 8. Embrace the Σιγά-σιγά (siga-siga) lifestyle